-So we saw that by using some 100 million MC steps, we can obtain a defect-free close-packed crystal structure starting from random atom coordinates with simulated annealing.
-Undoubtedly some more optimization of the method could have lowered this somewhat, maybe to 10 million steps.
+So we saw that by using some 100 million MC steps we can sometimes obtain a defect-free close-packed crystal structure starting from random atom coordinates with simulated annealing.

-This is still pretty d-ned slow even for this simplest possible case.
-It means that in any real case, where the right answer is not known and the interactions and crystal structure more complex, this approach is probably too slow to ever obtain a ground state with certainty.
+- This is still pretty slow even for this simplest possible case. - In 2006 using a AMD Athlon 1.5 GHz processor (3071 bogomips) the run took almost exactly 100 minutes of CPU time. - Undoubtedly some more optimization of the method could have lowered this somewhat - It means that in any real case, where the right answer is not known and the interactions and crystal structure are more complex, this approach is probably too slow to ever obtain a ground state with certainty.

 There are two other optimization schemes which might be better.
-One is genetic algorithms, which has been shown to obtain the ground state structure of several fullerenes correctly.
-The other is molecular dynamics - one could do similar heating-cooling stages with this.
-Since atom motion is correlated in MD, defective regions in a crystal can "see" each other via a strain field interaction, which makes it easier for them to recombine with each other.

-The downside with MD is that it is not clear how one should extend that to other than particle systems.
-As we shall see in the next example, it is by contrast very easy to use Metropolis MC for systems which have nothing to do with atoms.
+- One is genetic algorithms, which has been shown to obtain the ground state structure of several fullerenes correctly. - The other is molecular dynamics one could do similar heating-cooling stages with this. - Since atom motion is correlated in MD, defective regions in a crystal can "see" each other via a strain field interaction, which may make it easier for them to recombine with each other. - The downside with MD is that it is not clear how one should extend that to other than particle systems. - As we shall see in the next example, it is by contrast very easy to use Metropolis MC for systems which have nothing to do with atoms.